rydmike/flex_color_picker/README.md

   };
 ```

-Create a map from all the ColorPickerSwatch enum values to a boolean value, that defines witch swatches we want to include in the color picker.
-We will include material primary, accent the above custom colors and the HSV color wheel that allows us to select any color.
+We also create a `Map` from all the `ColorPickerSwatch` enum values to a boolean value, that defines which swatches we want to include in the color picker.
+In the below example we include material primary, accent the above custom colors and the HSV color wheel that allows us to select any color.
+We do not active the swatch that combines the primary and accent colors in the same picker, nor do we show the black and white picker.

 ```dart
   static final Map<ColorPickerSwatch, bool> swatchesAvailable =